AdvancedModularManikin/DDS/AMM_Modules/README.md

 /nodes            - retrieve the current state of all node paths /node/<name>      - retrieve a single node_path /command/<action> - issue a command
+/actions	  - retrieve a list of all available actions /states		  - retrieve a list of all available starting states / scenarios /patients	  - retrieve a list of all available patients
 ```

 #### Examples: